diamondrod/qrpc/docs/grpc_example.md

 # gRPC Example

-In this example we use the `example_service.proto` in `proto/` directory.
+In this example we use the `restaurant.proto` in `proto/` directory.
 In order to include this directory, set:
 ```sh
 export QRPC_PROTO_DIR=your_path/qrpc/proto
 ```